The Story of the S.S. America

 Plans for the S.S.
 America were laid down under the first Maritime Commission contract on August 22, 1938.
 The builder was to be the Newport News Shipbuilding and Dry dock Company, in Newport News Virginia.
 The America was designed by noted naval architect William Francis Gibbs and constructed for the United States Lines company.
 She was one of the few ocean liners of the time that had interiors designed by women.

 The S.S.
 America was launched on August 31, 1939 and was sponsored by Eleanor Roosevelt, wife of the President of the United States.
 The America served her owners faithfully for 55 years until she was finally run aground in the Canary Islands in 1994.
-To this day she sits there stranded, deteriorating.
-This is her story.
+To this day she sits stranded, and deteriorating.

 World War II saw the United States desperate for military transport.
 While on a cruise to Saint Thomas in the Virgin Islands, the America was called up to service.
 In late May of 1941 she was ordered to return to Newport News to be handed over to the Navy.